renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## cacheDir

-By default Renovate stores cache data in a temporary directory like `/tmp/renovate/cache`.
+By default, Renovate stores cache data in a temporary directory like `/tmp/renovate/cache`.
 Use the `cacheDir` option to override this default.

 The `baseDir` and `cacheDir` option may point to different directories.